- Soul Sauce

 Special thanks go to Quinton Claunch, Roosevelt Jamison, Spencer Wiggins, Mark Nicholson, John Broven, John Ridley, Tony Rounce, Dean Rudland, Bob Dunham, Alec Palao, Roger Armstrong and Ady Croasdell.

-We will continue our discussion of the incredible body of work that Reggie Young and Bobby Emmons created together in 1967 in our next episode, which will (eventually) be posted below, as well as over on Soul Sauce... but don't forget the other 450 or so tracks that are always available on our discography page!
+We continue our discussion of the incredible body of work that Reggie Young and Bobby Emmons created together in 1967 in episode four, just click on the link below.
+It's also over on Soul Sauce... but don't forget the other 450 or so tracks that are always available on our discography page!
 Thanks for tuning in!

 Hey y'all - after being holed up here in the Soul Cellar for about eight weeks during these troubled times, I've decided to try and reinvent the Burning Questions concept and attempt to bring it to a wider audience.
 The first thing I did was create a (gasp!)
 Soul Detective Facebook Page where we will work on answering these questions together in the time-honored Soul Detective tradition.
 Y'all ready?